FlutterKerala/DServers/README.md

 ```
 ### parameters url

-The Parameters will get a string which represend a String
+The parameters will get a string which represent a string
 ```dart
 String parameters
 ```

 ### onRequest
-This will take a function with have a paramets request.
-This function will trigger when user acess those urls.For Example:
+This will take a function which has a parameters request.
+This function will trigger when user acess those urls.
+For Example:
 ```dart
 onRequest: (request) {
                 request.response